-The Committee shall be consulted by the Council or by the Commission in the cases provided for in this Treaty.
-The Committee may be consulted by these institutions in all cases in which they deem it appropriate.
+The Committee must be consulted by the Council or by the Commission where this Treaty so provides.
+The Committee may be consulted by these institutions in all cases in which they consider it appropriate.
+It may issue an opinion on its own initiative in cases in which it considers such action appropriate.

-The Council or the Commission shall, if it considers it necessary, lay down for the submission by the Committee of its opinion a time-limit which may not be less than ten days after the communication has been addressed to the chairman for this purpose.
-If, on the expiry of such time-limit, an opinion has not been submitted, the Council or the Commission may proceed without it.
+The Council or the Commission shall, if it considers it necessary, set the Committee, for the submission of its opinion, a time limit which may not be less than one month from the date on which the chairman receives notification to this effect.
+Upon expiry of the time limit, the absence of an opinion shall not prevent further action.

-The opinion of the Committee and that of the specialised section, together with a record of the deliberations, shall be transmitted to the Council and to the Commission.
+The opinion of the Committee and that of the specialized section, together with a record of the proceedings, shall be forwarded to the Council and to the Commission.